bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 The [Declaration on the Rights of Indigenous Peoples Act (Declaration Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/19044) establishes the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) as B.C.’s framework for reconciliation that respects the human rights of Indigenous Peoples.

 ## 2.9.
 Legal Agreements
 On receipt of a B.C.
-Mines Act Permit credential issued according to this GF, the credential holder shall be granted the same rights as a permittee holder in receipt of a paper and/or digital copy of a B.C.
-Mines Act Permit under the [B.C.
-Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).
+Mines Act Permit credential issued according to this GF, the credential holder can provide evidence of permit issuance.

 # End of Document